Frequently Asked Questions

 2. What is a long-term care home?

 A long-term care home is a provincially subsidized care home for people who are at least 18 years of age, who no longer have the capabilities, or sufficient support to live independently.
-A long-term care home may also be referred to as a nursing home.
+A long-term care home may also be referred to as a long-term care home.

 3. How do I determine the best type of care for my loved one?
-Ie retirement home vs nursing home.
+Ie retirement home vs long-term care home.
 What are the differences?

-Retirement home is private care and is all out of pocket and more available whereas nursing home is public and subsidized by the government but you still pay around $2K, which is much cheaper than most retirement home options that start around $4K.
-Nursing homes also offer an all inclusive type of service where everything is covered the same for everyone, meals, daily assistance programs etc. However, nursing homes have a long waitlist and your loved one will need to be assessed to see if they are even eligible.
+Retirement home is private care and is all out of pocket and more available whereas long-term care home is public and subsidized by the government but you still pay around $2K, which is much cheaper than most retirement home options that start around $4K. long-term care homes also offer an all inclusive type of service where everything is covered the same for everyone, meals, daily assistance programs etc. However, long-term care homes have a long waitlist and your loved one will need to be assessed to see if they are even eligible.
 That assessment is done through Ontario Health at home and there is an application process.
 A case worker will be assigned to your loved one once you go through them.
 GALA is here to support you in this journey.

 4. What is Assisted Living?